 Policy 3.160 Hyphocus Island is designated as Rural Reserve.
 The zoning of these lands should allow for limited residential development.
-This reflects the desired future use as primarily clustered residential pattern with substantial tree retention and significant public open space and institutional uses.
+This reflects the desired future use as primarily clustered residential pattern with substantial tree retention and significant public open space and institutional (i.e., sewage treatment) uses.
 This area is not intended for private marina or significant commercial, tourist commercial or resort development.
-Council may consider redesignation on advancement of a comprehensive plan that retains more land and provides more community amenities.
+The community may consider re-designation on advancement of a comprehensive plan that addresses the policies and guidelines of this OCP.
+The high point of the island should be considered for its potential for emergency evacuation (e.g., in conjunction with a future park or open space at the summit of the island);